 To reduce CO2 emissions and lessen the reliance on fossil fuels, Saxe said the city needs to look for every “fast, cheap and transformative” opportunity.

 This includes emphasizing walking, biking and public transit to get around, as well as using road space to protect pedestrians by reducing the number of cars.

 To achieve these goals, Saxe said it means transforming how the city should starting building for the future.

 She proposes widening side walks, expanding the TTC riders program and the TTC fair pass discount program, and putting more emphasis on reducing fossil fuel consumption.
 She mentions two examples: more electronic buses and new building developments that do not rely on fossil fuels to function.

 “We’re building for the future that is coming, not the last century,” she said.

-For affordable housing, Saxe said Toronto should focus on making missing middle housing a right – this would help boast diverse, sustainable homes centered on being a walkable community.
+For affordable housing, Saxe said Toronto should focus on making missing middle housing a right – this would help boast diverse, sustainable homes centred on being a walkable community.

 “We can’t default to the status quo,” she said.
-“We need to focus on combining a powerful and bold vision with a real understanding of how things get done, and I can be that voice that I can be that vision.”
+“We need to focus on combining a powerful and bold vision with a real understanding of how things get done, and I can be that voice.”

 Saxe was the environmental commissioner of Ontario from 2015 to 2019.
 Since the 1970s, she has been an environmental lawyer in Toronto.